modern dining room with unique light fixtures

 Metal

-Glass | Clear or Smoky
+Glass or Acrylic

 Glass shades can brighten your ambient light and illuminate your entire space.
 We recommend pairing a clear glass shade with a vintage filament light bulb — like an Edison bulb.
 You can also opt for a smoky glass that provides plenty of light with a more diffused glow.